i-pi/i-pi/docs/src/getting-started.rst

 Running the i-PI server
 ~~~~~~~~~~~~~~~~~~~~~~~

-i-PI simulations are run using the i-pi Python script found in the
+i-PI simulations are run using the i-PI Python script found in the
 “bin” directory.
 This script takes an xml-formatted file as input, and
 automatically starts a simulation as specified by the data held in it.
 If the input file is called “input_file.xml”, then i-PI is run using: